boginw/P5/report/2 Iteration 1/Gearing test.md

 | 1:5        | 5.9                              |
 | 1:6        | 4.8                              |

-: Test results for a gear ratio of 1/3 {#tbl:avg_speed}
+: Average speed for different gear ratio {#tbl:avg_speed}

 As seen in table @tbl:avg_speed, the speed declines, when the gear ratio exceeds 1:5.
 This is due to the distance given for acceleration.
-If the car would have a longer distance to accelerate on, or if the length of the measurement area had been longer, the higher gear ratio would have been more favorables.
+If the car would have a longer distance to accelerate on, or if the length of the measurement area had been longer, the higher gear ratio would have been more favorable.
 The low amount of torque in the car results in a low acceleration, and will thus have a lower speed on the short course.

 ### Implementation in the car
-The gear ratio of 1:5 is chosen, as, according to @tbl:avg_speed, that gives the highest speed on the specified track.
+The gear ratio of 1:5 is chosen, as, according to @tbl:avg_speed, that gives the highest speed in the given distance.

 One of the sources of error introduced was the swerving of the car.
 In order to combat this behavior, the wheels were replaced by some smaller and wider wheels.
-This gave a decrease in speed of 22% (since the ratio between the wheel and wheel axle is a gearing in it self), but practically eliminated the swerve over a course of 10 meters.
+This gave a decrease in speed of 22% (since the ratio between the wheel and wheel axle is a gearing in it self), but eliminated the swerve.